 Kudos to small businesses in St Lucia, because it’s not easy being you.
+Especially now.

 We’ve met some really inspirational business people who face barriers that frankly shouldn’t exist.
 Waiting over two weeks to open a business bank account is ridiculous.
 Using the excuse of money laundering legislation is ridiculous.
 Checks on individuals take minutes, not weeks.

 Despite the barriers, the energy from small businesses in St Lucia is palpable.
 The wisest entrepreneurs and small business owners are thinking ahead.
 They know if they’re not changing constantly, listening and responding to their customers, they’re losing and failing to win them.